Chaturaphut/php-config-ciscoAP/README.md

 - Controller Monitoring
 - switch mode from lightweight to standalone when Controller Down
 - switch mode from standalone to lightweight when Controller Up
-- send command to Access Point
+- send group command to Access Point
 - Web Interface for check status AP and Controller

 <b>how to use</b>